Window (computing): Window border

 Window border is a window decoration component provided by some window managers, that appears around the active window.
 Some window managers may also display a border around background windows.
-Typically window borders can be used to provide window motion enabling the window to be moved or resized by using a drag action.
+Typically window borders enable the window to be resized or moved by dragging the border.
 Some window managers provide useless borders which are purely for decorative purposes and offer no window motion facility.
 These window managers do not allow windows to be resized by using a drag action on the border.

-Titlebar
+Title bar

-The Titlebar is a graphical control element and part of the window decoration provided by some window managers.
+The title bar is a graphical control element and part of the window decoration provided by some window managers.
 As a convention, it is located at the top of the window as a horizontal bar.
-The titlebar is typically used to display the name of the application or the name of the open document, and may provide title bar buttons for minimizing, maximizing, closing or rolling up of application windows.
+The title bar is typically used to display the name of the application or the name of the open document, and may provide title bar buttons for minimizing, maximizing, closing or rolling up of application windows.
 These functions are typically placed in the top-right of the screen to allow fast and inaccurate inputs through barrier pointing.
-Typically titlebars can be used to provide window motion enabling the window to be moved around the screen by using a drag action.
-Some window managers provide titlebars which are purely for decorative purposes and offer no window motion facility.
-These window managers do not allow windows to be moved around the screen by using a drag action on the titlebar.
+Typically title bars can be used to provide window motion enabling the window to be moved around the screen by grabbing the title bar and dragging it.
+Some window managers provide title bars which are purely for decorative purposes and offer no window motion facility.
+These window managers do not allow windows to be moved around the screen by using a drag action on the title bar.

 Default title-bar text often incorporates the name of the application and/or of its developer.
 The name of the host running the application also appears frequently.
 Various methods (menu-selections, escape sequences, setup parameters, command-line options – depending on the computing environment) may exist to give the end-user some control of title-bar text.
 Document-oriented applications like a text editor may display the filename or path of the document being edited.
 Most web browsers will render the contents of the HTML element title in their title bar, sometimes pre- or postfixed by the application name.
 Google Chrome and some versions of Mozilla Firefox place their tabs in the title bar.
 This makes it unnecessary to use the main window for the tabs, but usually results in the title becoming truncated.
 An asterisk at its beginning may be used to signify unsaved changes.

 The title bar often contains widgets for system commands relating to the window, such as a maximize, minimize, rollup and close buttons; and may include other content such as an application icon, a clock, etc.

-In many graphical user interfaces, including the Mac OS and Microsoft Windows interfaces, the user may move a window by grabbing the title bar and dragging.

-Titlebar buttons
+Title bar buttons

-Some window managers provide titlebar buttons which provide the facility to minimize, maximize, roll-up or close application windows.
-Some window managers may display the titlebar buttons in the taskbar or taskpanel, rather than in the titlebars.
+Some window managers provide title bar buttons which provide the facility to minimize, maximize, roll-up or close application windows.
+Some window managers may display the title bar buttons in the task bar or task panel, rather than in the title bars.

-The following buttons may appear in the titlebar:
+The following buttons may appear in the title bar: